-Shoot a 76 early in this tournament, chances are you are not contending for the major-championship title by the end of the week.
+Shoot a score like 76 early in this tournament, chances are you are not contending for the major-championship title by the end of the week.

-The Cascade Christian and UNLV product did not hurt his chances for that Saturday, firing a 1-over-par 71 in the third round of the 114th U.S. Open at Pinehurst Resort and Country Club No. 2 Course.
+The Cascade Christian and UNLV product did not hurt his chances for that Saturday with a 1-over-par 71 in the third round of the 114th U.S. Open at Pinehurst Resort and Country Club No. 2 Course.

-With one of the day’s best rounds on a much more difficult day for scoring, Moore crept up 14 spots on the leaderboard – to a tie for 30th – heading into the final round Sunday.
+With one of the day’s best rounds on a much more difficult day for scoring, Moore crept up 14 more spots on the leaderboard to a tie for 30th heading into the final round Sunday.

-To jump into the top 10, Moore would likely need to close with another under-par round Sunday – something much closer to the 68 he shot Friday.
+To jump into the top 10, Moore would likely need to close with another under-par round Sunday — something much closer to the 68 he shot Friday to make the cut.

-Ball-striking-wise, he knows the way he has been swinging the club the past two days – especially with the driver – he is capable of making a few more birdies.
+As far as ball-striking goes, he knows the way he has swung the club the past two days — especially with the driver — that he is capable of making a few more birdies.

-After a three-putt bogey to start his round, Moore reeled off eight consecutive pars – then fought back to even-par for his round when he got up and down out of the greenside bunker at the par-5 10th hole to make birdie.
+After a three-putt bogey to start his third round Saturday, Moore reeled off eight consecutive pars — then fought back to even-par for the round when he got up and down out of the greenside bunker at the par-5 10th hole for birdie.

-One of the worst breaks Moore has gotten all week came on the 14th hole.
-Pin high and just to the left of the green, his chip shot started fast but curled right back toward the cup.
+One of the worst breaks Moore got all week came on the 14th hole.
+Pin high and just left of the green, his chip shot started fast but curled right back toward the cup.

-Moore’s golf ball not only hit the flagstick, it went halfway down in the hole before it did something that astonished the golfer.
+Moore’s golf ball not only hit the flagstick, but it also went halfway down in the hole before it did something that astonished the golfer.

 “I thought it was in,” Moore said.
 “I hit a lot of the hole and still it had a ton of momentum.
 And it was one of those weird ones where it gained speed coming out of the hole after it hit the pin”

-It left him with a 7-foot comeback putt to save par, which he missed when his ball spun out of the left edge of the cup.
+It left him with a 7-foot putt to save par, which he missed when his ball spun out the left edge of the cup.

-And after missing a short par putt on the next hole, falling to 2-over for the day, Moore appeared to be reeling.
+And after missing a short par putt the next hole — falling to 2-over for the day — Moore appeared to be reeling.

 But he rebounded with a wonderful up and down from the greenside bunker at No. 16, making a 6-footer.
 And he chipped close from off the green at No. 17 for another par.

-At the finishing hole, Moore sailed his drive way left and into high grass in the waste area.
+At the finishing hole, Moore sailed his drive way left and into high wiregrass in the waste area.

 “(The lie) wasn’t bad.
 I definitely had some stuff around it, but the ball was sitting in a pretty clean spot,” Moore said.
 “I had a pretty good number (165 yards) … and tried hitting a cut.
 It came out perfect.”

-His 8-iron approach shot settled in the middle of the 18th green.
+His 8-iron approach shot settled in valley in the middle of the 18th green.
 And he drained the 15-footer for birdie.